 However, be sure to focus on controlled execution, hamstring activation, and a neutral posture throughout the 3 progressions of this exercise.

-If things don’t feel right and you think 1 or more of the criteria for progression isn’t being met, spend more time at this stage to ensure you’re optimally prepared for the next challenge.
+If things don’t feel right and you think one or more of the criteria for progression isn’t being met, spend more time at this stage to ensure you’re optimally prepared for the next.